Here are some common questions about Housing Services.

 You cannot transfer from one building to another.
 If you would like to live in a different building, you must fill out another application and go on the waitlist with a new start date.

-You must notify the Nipissing District Housing Registry of any changes to your application such as your current address, phone number, changes in the selection of buildings, if the number of household members increases/decreases etc.
+You must notify Housing Access Nipissing of any changes to your application such as your current address, phone number, changes in the selection of buildings, if the number of household members increases/decreases etc.

 65 years of age.